Lightfoot administration quietly re-upped ShotSpotter contract Johnson has vowed to cancel

 But serious concerns about ShotSpotter have persisted.

-For Alyxandra Goodwin, an organizer with the activist group BYP100, canceling the ShotSpotter contract is about dismantling the city’s growing surveillance capabilities and giving city residents more say in the city’s approach to public safety.
+For Alyxandra Goodwin, deputy campaigns director for the Action Center on Race and the Economy, canceling the ShotSpotter contract is about dismantling the city’s growing surveillance capabilities and giving city residents more say in the city’s approach to public safety.

 As she circulates an online petition to end the deal that has garnered more than 3,000 signatures, Goodwin proposed using the ShotSpotter money to fund ordinances that would back restorative justice initiatives and the city’s non-police response to mental health crises.